Te Aroha College Te Aroha College

 At least 8 credits in L2 History, or permission from the Head of Social Sciences

 Course Highlights: Students study a range of historical events and movements in Level 3 History, both individually and as a class.
-Class based investigations include analysing differing perspectives of the My Lai Massacre during the Vietnam War, the significance of the 1981 Springbok Tour, the Cold War and its lasting impact today and many other case studies.
-Students choose their own individual historical event to research, which gives them a chance to explore different areas of history that interest them.
+Class based investigations include topics like analysing differing perspectives surrounding the execution of Mary, Queen of Scots.
+We then move on to examine the societal impact of either the Parihaka invasion or the women’s suffrage movement.
+Students also get the opportunity to choose their own historical event to research.
+This gives them the chance to explore different areas of history that they find interesting.

 Level 3 History is the ideal path to University Entrance and beyond.
 University Entrance for this subject can be gained through internals only (15 internal credits offered) as well as a combination of both internals and externals.
 All internal assessments have University Entrance Literacy reading credits and both external examinations contain reading and writing credits for University Entrance Literacy.
 Students learn to perfect the essential skills of critical thinking, essay writing, source analysis, research expertise, historiography, referencing methods, plus many other valuable skills throughout the course.